5.2.4 Image Processing Acceleration

 cp -r /opt/tros/${TROS_DISTRO}/lib/hobot_cv/config/ .

-# Launch the BPU acceleration test program package
+# Launch BPU-accelerated test program

 ros2 launch hobot_cv hobot_cv_gaussian_blur.launch.py

-# Launch the NEON acceleration test program package
+# Launch NEON-accelerated test program

 ros2 launch hobot_cv hobot_cv_neon_blur.launch.py